SIX-STEP GUIDE

 and write essays with impact.

-The Coalition Application - both public and private colleges use this platform.
+The Coalition Application - Both public and private colleges use this platform.
 Students write a personal statement based on its prompts.

-Note - some colleges and universities utilize their own application platform and are not part of a shared application platform.
+Note - Some colleges and universities utilize their own application platform and are not part of a shared application platform.